 The Fee Assistance Program includes a number of benefits to help alleviate some of the costs associated with the application process, including reduced MCAT registration fees, free MCAT Official Prep products, fee waivers to cover the cost of the application, and more.
 Before you apply, we’ve compiled eight tips to help you complete your Fee Assistance Program application and avoid processing delays:

-- Beginning this year, applicants will be required to read the “Fee Assistance Program Essentials for Calendar Year 2019” prior to submitting an application.
+- Applicants are required to read the “Fee Assistance Program Essentials for Calendar Year 2020” prior to submitting an application.
 The guide offers all the information you need regarding program eligibility, award benefits, and application and post-submission processes.
-You’ll find this document on the Fee Assistance Program homepage beginning on January 7.
+You’ll find this document on the Fee Assistance Program homepage.

 - There are no limits on the number of people granted fee assistance each year.
 This means if you qualify and are approved, you will receive the benefits.

 - Fee Assistance Program benefits are available until the next calendar year on Dec.
 31st regardless of when you apply and receive the award during the current application year and you may receive the award up to five times in a lifetime.
 When re-applying, you must still meet all qualifying criteria to receive the award again.
 Note, the MCAT Official Prep Products are awarded only once in a lifetime.

 - You do not need to wait two full calendar years to re-apply.
 If you need to re-apply, you may do so anytime during the second year of your award benefits.
 You will not need to submit a new application if re-applying within two consecutive years.